NoBrainer/scrollrole-old/public/resources/README.md

 - `equipment`: List of starting equipment.
 Each piece of equipment is a String.
 - `features`: List of class features.
 (See: "Feature Object" in "GENERAL OBJECTS")
 - `spellList`: List of spells.
 (See: "Spell Object" in "GENERAL OBJECTS")
+- `spellCasting`: Object defining how spellcasting works.
+(See: "Spellcasting Object" in "GENERAL OBJECTS")
 - `choices`: List of class choices to be made at character creation.
 (See: "Choice Object" in "GENERAL OBJECTS")
 - `unlockables`: (REQUIRED) List of unlockable for later levels in the class.
 (See: "Unlockable Object" in "GENERAL OBJECTS")
-- `featureDescriptions`: List of feature descriptions (another place to put featuredescriptions; useful for unlockables and choices)
+- `featureDescriptions`: List of feature descriptions (another place to put feature descriptions; useful for unlockables and choices)